metehankaygsz/lan-play-arm/README.md

-*Don't forget to run this code "sudo apt-get install libpcap0.8"*
+*Don't forget to run this command "sudo apt-get install libpcap0.8"*